ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The supply chain entity that is responsible for providing a triple (i.e., Reference Values or Endorsed Values) is by default the CoRIM signer.
 The signer of a triple is said to be its *authority*.

+In most cases, the supply chain entity that is responsible for providing a triple (i.e., Reference Values or Endorsed Values) is by default the CoRIM signer.
+The signer of a triple is said to be its *authority*.
+However, multiple authorities may be involved in signing triples.
+See {{-cose}}.
+Consequently, authority may differ for search criteria.
+See {{sec-measurements}}.

 ~~~ cddl
 {::include cddl/triples-map.cddl}
 ~~~